 Cold brewing tea is easily the best method to enjoy tea in the hotter summer days.
 Teas with less heavy and more fruity or floral notes create very tasty and refreshing tea.

-There are a few things you need to know in order to produce the perfect cold brew from oolong tea.
+There are a few things you need to know to produce the perfect cold brew from oolong tea.
 This article will help you choose the right tea and guide you to a great cold brew.

 How Cold Brewing Oolong Tea Works